 Thanks to Chucky’s renewed popularity, the seventh film brings together characters from various past movies, including Andy Barclay (played again by Alex Vincent), Tiffany (Jennifer Tilly), and Curse of Chucky main character Nica Pierce (Fiona Dourif).
 The characters converge on a mental hospital where Chucky terrorizes the patients, which include Nica and Andy.
 No longer confined to a single doll, Chucky exhibits stunning new powers here, elevating his reign of terror to a whole new level.

-While Don Mancini is set to continue the original Chucky series on TV, separate filmmakers are behind this franchise reboot.
+While Don Mancini continues the original Chucky series on TV, separate filmmakers are behind this franchise reboot.
 Chucky (voiced by Mark Hamill) is now a murderously malfunctioning robot doll who’s part of an ominous new line of interconnected high-tech products.
 He once again targets a young boy named Andy (Gabriel Bateman), while Andy’s overworked mother Karen (Aubrey Plaza) worries that something is wrong with her child.